 Wisdom teeth removal is here at our Oakleigh dental practice

-Here at Station Square Dental in Oakleigh we can guide you through all the treatment options for wisdom teeth removal.
+Here at our Oakleigh dental surgery we can guide you through all the treatment options for wisdom teeth removal.
 We see patients from all over Melbourne, including many very complex wisdom teeth extraction cases, who come to see Dr Patel because of his skill in this often difficult area of dentistry.

 When wisdom teeth decide to grow (usually between the ages of 17 and 25) they can cause some distress and pain.
 They are the last teeth to appear in the mouth and normally consist of two in the upper jaw and two in the lower jaw.
 Many wisdom teeth will not cause problems at all and may not need to be removed.